Kevon Looney: College career

 Looney announced on Halloween in 2013 his decision to attend the University of California, Los Angeles (UCLA).
 No recruiting analysts at 247Sports.com had predicted his decision, which was a secret to everyone, including his parents.
 Looney liked California and called UCLA the "most beautiful campus I had ever seen."
 He was impressed with Bruins coach Steve Alford's vision for the team.
-The Bruins did not guarantee Looney a feature role as a freshman, but sold to him that he would be allowed to play both inside and outside and show his versatility, much like Kyle Anderson did for the school in 2013–14.
+The Bruins did not guarantee Looney a feature role as a freshman, but sold to him that Looney would be allowed to play both inside and outside and show his versatility, much like Kyle Anderson did for the school in 2013–14.

 Upon his arrival at UCLA over the summer before his freshman season, Looney suffered a hip injury while playing in the gym.
 Bruins guard Isaac Hamilton shot the ball and fell into the right leg of Looney, who was positioning to rebound the ball.
 He rested for two to three weeks before the season.
-He did not miss a practice or game all year, but the injury hampered his lateral movement and speed.
+Looney did not miss a practice or game all year, but the injury hampered his lateral movement and speed.
 Looney avoided changing directions, and played more like a lumbering big man.
 Playing power forward for the Bruins, he was one of the top freshmen in the country in 2014–15.
-In the season opener, Looney debuted with 20 points, nine rebounds and three assists in a 113–78 win over Montana State.
+During the season opener, Looney debuted with 20 points, nine rebounds, and three assists in a 113–78 win over Montana State.
 CBS Sports called his performance "one of the more impressive freshman debuts in UCLA's rich history."
-He followed up with double-doubles in his next four games, and became the first freshman in UCLA history with at least four double-doubles in his first five games.
+Looney followed up with double-doubles in his next four games, and became the first freshman in UCLA history with at least four double-doubles in his first five games.
 Soon, pundits began projecting Looney as a freshman lottery pick should he decide to enter the National Basketball Association (NBA).
-He had seven double-doubles in the Bruins' first 10 games, before scoring in double digits just once during a five-game losing streak for UCLA, which included an 0–2 start to their Pac-12 Conference schedule.
+Looney had seven double-doubles in the Bruins' first 10 games, before scoring in double digits just once during a five-game losing streak for UCLA, which included an 0–2 start to their Pac-12 Conference schedule.
 Looney helped the team end their streak with career highs of 27 points and 19 rebounds in an 86–81 double-overtime win over Stanford.
 He was one of 14 players named to the United States Basketball Writers Association (USBWA)'s mid-season watchlist for the Wayman Tisdale Award, presented annually to the nation's top freshman.
 Looney was also one of 16 finalists for the inaugural Karl Malone Award, given to the top power forward in Division I men's basketball.